edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 1. In the designer, add or select the connector action that you want your workflow to run with OBO, for example, a Microsoft 365 action.

-1. On the connection information pane, select **Create new**, and then select **Create as per-user connection?**, which is required and available for Microsoft service or system connectors.
+1. On the **Create connection** pane, select **Create as per-user connection?**, which is required and available only for Microsoft service or system connectors, and then select **Sign in**.

    > [!IMPORTANT]
    >
    > You must create per-user connections with the **Create as per-user connection?** option.
    > You can't convert an existing app-only connection to a per-user connection, so you must
    > create a new per-user connection.
 If you don't see the per-user connection option,
    > you might be editing an app-only connection.
-In thise case, create a new connection.
+In this case, create a new connection.

-1. Complete the sign-in and consent flow.
+1. Complete the sign-in and consent flow, which authorizes the workflow to use your credentials.

    At this point, any sign-in exists only for validation or consent.
 At runtime, each chat user authenticates at first use, and their identity is used for subsequent calls.